dictate-button/dictate-button/README.md

 | Inclusive | Enables for text fields without the `data-dictate-button-off` attribute. | `inject-inclusive.js` |

 Both auto-inject modes:
-- Automatically run on DOMContentLoaded (or immediately if the DOM is already loaded)
+- Automatically run on DOMContentLoaded (or immediately if the DOM is already loaded).
-- Watch for DOM changes to apply dictate button to newly added elements
+- Watch for DOM changes to apply the dictate button to newly added elements.
-- Set language attribute from document language or browser language if available
+- Set the button’s language from `document.documentElement.lang` (if present) or fall back to `navigator.language`.

 ### From CDN